Difference Between Thyroid And Parathyroid: Symptoms & Causes

 • Bone remodelling.

-Hormonal Control And Feedback Mechanisms
+Hormonal Control and Feedback Mechanisms

 Analysing the hormonal control and feedback mechanisms for these glands gives an idea of how they participate in homeostasis.

-Thyroid Gland Hormonal Control
+Thyroid Gland Control

 • This in turn stimulates the thyroid to produce T3 and T4.

-Parathyroid Gland Hormonal Control
+Parathyroid Gland Control

-• Blood calcium amount regulation: Decreased calcium levels induce PTH release.
+• Decreased calcium levels induce PTH release.

 Different pathologies can simultaneously alter thyroid and parathyroid glands, impairing their normal functioning.